waggle-sensor/waggle-auth-app/README.md

 There are two development / deployment configurations:

-* dev (local dev on host machine, intended for fast iteration)
+* dev: intended for fast, local dev on host machine. debug flags are enabled.
-* prod (intended to be run in provided docker compose or production cluster)
+* prod: intended for testing in docker compose prior to deploying to production cluster. debug flags are disabled and more security settings are enabled.

-### Local Dev using dev
+### Local development using dev configuration

 _I highly recommend creating a virtual env when working on the app.
 I typically use:_